Access the Web UI with Tunneling

 ssh -i ~/Download/sample-key.pem -C2qTnNf -D 9876 sshuser@pub-XXXX.hadoop.ntruss.com

-NDo not execute remote command after port forwarding
+N Do not execute remote commands after port forwarding

 1. Run PuTTY.
 (Download PuTTY)

-2. Select Session from the Category window, and enter as below in each of the settings field.
+2. Select Session from the Category window and enter as below in each of the settings fields.

-• HostName (or IP address): sshuser@DNS (Enter the cluster's domain in DNS among sshuser@DNS)
+• HostName (or IP address): sshuser@DNS (Enter the domain of the relevant cluster in DNS among sshuser@DNS)

 • Port: 22

-3. In the Category window, click the Connection > SSH > Tunnels item.
+3. In the Category window, click Connection > SSH > Tunnels.

-4. Enter the following information in the Options controlling SSH port forwarding template, and then click the [Add] button.
+4. Enter the following information in the Options controlling SSH port forwarding form and click [Add].

-• Destination: The domain address of the cluster
+• Destination: Domain address of the relevant cluster

 • Dynamic: Enable dynamic SOCKS proxy routing